ludolfpretorius/portfolio-template/README.md

 # portfolio-template
-A portfolio template that is the course project for a Javascript workshop that I host every now and then for some of my colleagues at 2U/GetSmarter.
+A portfolio template that I use as the course project throughout a Javascript workshop that I give at work (2U/GetSmarter) every now and then.